d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 mini2_res = train_sgd(.05, 10)
 ```

-Finally, we compare the time vs. loss for the preview four experiments.
-As can be seen, despite SGD converges faster than GD in terms of number of examples processed, it uses more time to reach the same loss than GD because that computing gradient example by example is not efficient.
-Minibatch SGD is able to trade-off the convergence speed and computation efficiency.
-A minibatch size 10 is more efficient than SGD; a minibatch size 100 even outperforms GD in terms of runtime.
+Now we can compare the time vs. loss for the previous four experiments.
+As can be seen, although SGD converges faster than GD in terms of number of examples processed, it uses more time to reach the same loss than GD because computing the gradient example by example is not as efficient.
+Minibatch SGD is able to trade-off convergence speed and computation efficiency.
+A minibatch size of 10 is more efficient than SGD; a minibatch size of 100 even outperforms GD in terms of runtime.

 ```{.python .input}
 #@tab all